Paul Gosselin (1979)

 3 - And even those who keep a critical view of scientist's pronounciations have few althernatives.
 The usual tack is to find another scientist who will say what we want said on the issue which is the topic of the day.

 - All this is relative of course, as a miracle is still a miracle after all.
 But no doubt Microsoft executives would like to take advantage of such miracles if they could.
-But unfortunately they don’t live in the world of myth and in the real world if you want to get your hands on innovative and functional executable code, you have no choice but to hire programmers.
+But unfortunately they don’t live in the world of myth and in the real world if you want to get your hands on innovative and functional executable code, you have no choice but to hire intelligent and competent programmers.
 No miracles for Microsoft!
 Moreover, discussing the genetic code in his book The Road Ahead Bill Gates himself said (1996: 288) "DNA is like a computer program, but far, far more advanced than any software we've ever created."